- Global Sicav -

 Why choose Ofi Invest Energy Strategic Metals?

-• No investments in sector equities or bonds
+- No investment in equities or bonds within the sector

-Ofi Invest Energy Strategic Metals: benefits A management team recognised for more than 20 years on the metals and commodities markets
+- A management team recognized in the metals and commodities markets

 THE DEVELOPMENT OF CLEAN TECHNOLOGIES IS BOOSTING DEMAND FOR METALS